quixio/template-static-configuration/README.md

 They can be added or changed by going to the UI and adjusting the values.

-The `HTTP Config Processor` will use these to convert the names of the fields using the mapping specified here, and also apply the scalar to the given respective field.
+The `HTTP Config Enricher` will use these to convert the names of the fields using the mapping specified here, and also apply the scalar to the given respective field.